Skip to content

 Why Wired Matters

-A person is able to stream reliably on Wi-Fi — occasionally, when conditions are optimal.
-For a professional streaming setup, Wi-Fi is a liability.
-It is susceptible to interference from other devices, walls, distance from the router, and other wireless networks in your building.
+Wi-Fi works — occasionally, when conditions are optimal.
+For professional streaming, it is a liability.
+It is susceptible to interference from other devices, walls, distance from the router, and neighboring wireless networks.

 A dropped connection during a private show is not just a technical inconvenience.
-It is lost income and a potentially lost regular who does not come back after a frustrating experience.
+It is lost income and a potentially lost regular who does not return after a frustrating experience.

-Buy an ethernet cable ($10-$20, any length you need) and run it directly from your router to your streaming computer.
+Buy an ethernet cable ($10–$20, any length) and run it directly from your router to your streaming computer.
 This single change eliminates the majority of connection stability issues and costs almost nothing.

 Camera: Better Than You Think